 4. Keep naps short.
 Ninety minutes is the suggested maximum time a toddler should sleep for an afternoon nap.
 Too long of a nap may make your toddler wake up cranky.
 Also, it can make bedtime a little bit more difficult as they will not be ready to lie down for the night.

 5. Peaceful play beforehand.
+Reading a short story or singing a lullaby will help introduce naptime by starting with downtime first.Reading a short story or singing a lullaby will help introduce naptime by starting with downtime first.
 Winding down is an important step to help toddlers take full advantage of naptime as they prepare for it both mentally and physically.

 6. Use a comfort item.
 Every toddler has something they are attached to.
 Whether it is their blankie, favorite stuffed animal or doll, make sure they are taking naps with them in hand.